 Sourdough Bread Starter Recipe

-Did you know you could make bread by growing your own yeast?
-You can by harvesting your own sourdough bread starter recipe.
+A sourdough bread starter recipe allows you to make bread by growing your own yeast!
 You can buy a ready made sourdough starter and keep it growing or you can make one by collecting natural yeast that is in the air.

 It is a science lesson in itself to watch your starter bubble, create it into a loaf of bread and then continue to feed it and use it.